PhD Students

 Main supervisor: Luis Alberto Rueda

-Sintana recently graduated from his BSc in Biology with a thesis on the effects of habitat degradation on the colouration of the Magdalena River tegú.
+Sintana graduated from his BSc in Biology with a thesis on the effects of habitat degradation on the colouration of the Magdalena River tegú.

 Mentees